Totino-Grace High School

 - Weekend activities and excursions

-Student dormitory rooms have some basic items that every student needs for safety and comfort and the ability to function within a residential community.
+Student rooms have some basic items that every student needs for safety and comfort and the ability to function within a residential community.

 - After, double occupancy (two girls or two boys per room) starting first with freshman, then sophomores, juniors and seniors

 - Furnishings include: standard, twin size lofted bed and mattress, desk, chair, closet, dresser, window blinds/shades, waste basket

-Living in a dormitory community with other teenagers will help boarding students develop important life skills as well as independence.
-We encourage students to make the dorm rooms a comfortable and personal home away from home.
+Living in a boarding community with other teenagers will help students develop important life skills as well as independence.
+We encourage students to make their rooms a comfortable and personal home away from home.
 Students are welcome to bring favorite posters or photos of friends and family.
-The dorm staff takes residents shopping twice a week, so many of the suggested items may be purchased upon arrival.
+The boarding residence staff takes students shopping twice a week, so many of the suggested items may be purchased upon arrival.
 Please click here for a suggested packing list.

 A Day in the Life